srinivasseema/made-template/project/project-plan.md

 # Project Plan

-## Correlation Between Energy and Weather
+## Weathering the Storm: Forecasting Energy Consumption and Pricing Trends Amidst Changing Climate Conditions.
 <!-- Give your project a short title. -->
-Weathering the Storm: Forecasting Energy Consumption and Pricing Trends Amidst Changing Climate Conditions.
+Correlation Between Energy and Weather to anticipate energy demand surges and dips.

 ## Main Question